phiryll/phiryll.github.io/docs/rules-of-thumb.md

 they've done something far worse - they've allowed bad data to _silently_ continue through the system unchallenged.
 Now it's producing bad output, but there's no exception or logging to let anyone know.
-A project I worked on had a lot of this, and people's lives were at risk.
-There is no excuse for this.
 At the very least, an error should be logged.

 That segues nicely into situation #2.
-On that same project, we were told to **remove** error logging, because it gave the field engineers the impression that our product wasn't working (the actual language was more along the lines of "It's #%^").
+On that same project, we were told to **remove** error logging, because it gave the field engineers the impression that our product wasn't working.
 Rather than educate our own employees, management decided to remove error logging.
-This is exceedingly unethical.
+Given the nature of the project, this was exceedingly unethical.
 Ironically, making the project seem like it had no errors caused it to accumulate even more errors instead, errors which could no longer be found.